-If your cat is dealing with an upset stomach, vomiting, or diarrhea, it can be tempting to reach into your medicine cabinet to help them feel better.
+If your cat is dealing with an upset stomach, vomiting, or diarrhea, reaching into your medicine cabinet can be tempting to help them feel better.
 Pepto-Bismol is a well-known human remedy for a troubled tummy, but is this pink drink safe to give cats?
-No, Pepto Bismol should not be given to cats unless specifically prescribed by a veterinarian.
+No, Pepto-Bismol should not be given to cats unless specifically prescribed by a veterinarian.

-In this article, we’ll cover why Pepto Bismol is unsafe for cats.
-We’ll also talk about what to do if your cat has an upset stomach and what other signs to watch for that could indicate a more serious problem.
+In this article, we’ll cover why Pepto-Bismol is unsafe for cats.
+We’ll also discuss what to do if your cat has an upset stomach and what other signs to watch for that could indicate a more serious problem.

 Bismuth works by coating the intestines to guard against toxin absorption.
 Salicylate has anti-inflammatory properties similar to aspirin.
 It also helps decrease prostaglandins, hormones that can contribute to diarrhea.

-The salicylate component of Pepto Bismol is a dangerous ingredient for cats because it is similar to aspirin.
-Cats aren’t able to process salicylates the same way as humans or even dogs.
+The salicylate component of Pepto-Bismol is a dangerous ingredient for cats because it is similar to aspirin.
+Cats can’t process salicylates the same way as humans or even dogs.
 It takes their bodies longer to eliminate the drug, potentially allowing it to build up to toxic levels.

 Early signs of aspirin poisoning often are related to the digestive system, such as loss of appetite, vomiting, belly pain, or diarrhea.
 You may notice blood in your cat’s poop or vomit if they develop a bleeding ulcer.

 More serious signs can develop if your cat continues to be exposed to aspirin or is left untreated.
 These include the following symptoms: